Millie writes in, describing her interesting system of making herself save:

 I use ING Direct and I’m very happy with them, but there are a lot of options out there.
 An online savings account has the advantage that you can easily manage it at your own computer and also that it earns a solid interest rate.

-Once you’ve done that, change your direct deposit at your employer to your new bank.
+4. Change your direct deposit at your employer to your new bank

 It’s during this period that you’ll have to live lean and pay careful attention to the process, because the direct deposit may not necessarily arrive at your new bank at the exact same schedule as your old bank.
 Watch your new account carefully to see when the deposit comes in.